simul/simul.github.io/changelist.md

 Fri 12 Feb : Removed some references to latitude and longitude to prevent the values from being set incorrectly
 Fri 12 Feb : composite.sl uses absolute value for the distance to avoid nan/inf.
 Wed 10 Feb : on_actionShowCloudQueries_toggled() and Referenced amended.
 Added SDF generation for CloudDensity volume texture.
-Wed 03 Feb : CloudRenderer::PreRenderUpdate() checks OverrideWind in CloudLayer::CloudKeyframer* before calling CloudWindow::Update() with a new speed.

 <hr>